pythas/laravel-next-docker/README.md

 # Docker Laravel + Next.js template
 Dockerized Laravel with Octane and Swoole PHP Server, MySQL & Next.js template.
 Uses a makefile for some better DX.
+Only requires docker to be installed on the host.

 ## Setup backend